SaMajerus/text-analyzer/README.md

 curseWordFilter(word, text);
 Expected Output: "You !"
 [OR  "You"]

+Test: "It should return the string with one word removed (using 'filter()' method)."
+Code:
+const text = "Doing a silly muppeteer face!"; const word = "muppeteer"; curseWordFilter(word, text);
+Expected Output: "Doing a silly face!"

 Test: "It should return the a new string with all bad words removed."
 Code:
 const text = "You muppeteers ruin all our loopdaloop things all the way towards that biffaroni boyo, you zoinks!";